pgruetter/sdl-docs/docs/getting-started/get-airports.md

     Exception in thread "main" io.smartdatalake.config.ConfigurationException: (DataObject~stg-airports) ClassNotFoundException: io.smartdatalake.workflow.dataobject.UnicornFileDataObject

-Internally, the types you chose are represented by Scala Classes.
+Internally, the types you choose are represented by Scala Classes.
 These classes define all characteristics of a DataObject and all it's parameters, i.e. the url we defined in our WebserviceFileDataObject.
-This also explains, why you get a *ClassNotFoundException* in this case.
+This also explains why you get a *ClassNotFoundException* in this case.

 ## Try fixing it